The Ultimate Hong Kong Rugby Sevens Survival Guide

 Hong Kong Rugby Sevens Schedule

 The 7s matches start in the morning and finish at around 8 PM each night.
-Australia came out on top and won the Hong Kong Sevens Cup in 2022.

 There’s an art to attending the Hong Kong 7s and planning your strategy.
 In general, Friday tends to be less rambunctious and many people head there in the afternoon after work.
 Most people don’t dress up in costumes and the focus is more on the rugby itself.